-- Study grammar handouts - Students should read and study the grammar handouts.
-They may want to print the handouts and take notes on them.
-If a student does not understand something, they should make a note to ask the teacher about it during the next lesson. - Memorize required vocabulary - All vocabulary should be memorized and practiced before class.
+Students should have reviewed/studied the appropriate grammar points in Moodle.
+If a student does not understand something, they should make a note to ask the teacher about it during the next lesson.

+Memorize required vocabulary

+All vocabulary should be memorized and practiced before class.
 This can be done using Anki and/or Moodle.
-The student may want to print the vocabulary lists and take notes on them, as teachers will often comment on the pronunciation and usage of the words, or add synonyms during class. - Gather any "props" required for the lesson ahead of time Some lessons require physical props that the student can point to or touch.
+The student may want to print the vocabulary lists and take notes on them, as teachers will often comment on the pronunciation and usage of the words, or add synonyms during class.

+- Gather any "props" required for the lesson ahead of time Some lessons require physical props that the student can point to or touch.
 If a lesson has a list of these props, gather them ahead of time so class time is not wasted trying to locate them. - Test technology and gather study materials Students should test all technology before the lesson, and make sure they have a good internet connection, with a low level of background sound.
 Gather all study materials (notes, questions, documents, writing materials) before the session starts. - Finish and submit all homework assignments from the previous section.
 Review corrected homework beforehand.